 By Dan Vermeer, Associate Professor of the Practice and Executive Director, EDGE

-Last week marked the beginning of a new academic year at Duke University’s Fuqua School of Business—and for the MBA Class of 2019, the beginning of a new adventure.
+Last week marked the beginning of a new academic year at Duke University’s Fuqua School of Business—and for a new class of MBA students, the beginning of a new adventure.
 Even at this early date, anxiety about career choices is at high pitch.
 Today’s MBA students are more globally minded and socially aware than ever before; they want to have careers that not only match their talent, skills, and ambition, but also provide an opportunity to have a positive impact on the world.
 And they can.
 This is a terrific time in history for students and young professionals with a passion for driving social and environmental innovation to find meaningful career opportunities.
 But to prepare for these opportunities, students should cultivate a distinctive mindset.
 As the Apple advertisement says, changing the world starts with thinking differently.

 With that in mind, here’s my advice to today’s MBA students who are thinking about their career options and pathways.